Sh3doow/Sh3doow/README.md

 📂 Explore some of my highlighted projects focused on hacking and cybersecurity:

-- **[Keylogger](https://github.com/Sh3doow/key-logger)**: A keylogger tool that captures keystrokes, mouse clicks, audio, and sends it to an email.
+- **[Keylogger](https://github.com/Sh3doow/KeyLogger)**: A keylogger tool that captures keystrokes, mouse clicks, audio, and sends it to an email.
+- **[Ransomware](https://github.com/Sh3doow/Ransomware)**: A script that encrypt/decrypt systems for testing purposes and funny time.
 - **[Fake ID](https://github.com/Sh3doow/FakeID)**: A script that generates fake basic personal information for testing purposes.

 ---